plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Rules/Spellcasting/Spellcasting.md

 Spellcasting gestures might include a forceful gesticulation or an intricate set of gestures.
 If a spell requires a somatic component, the caster must have free use of at least one hand to perform these gestures.

 ### Material (M)
 Casting some spells requires particular objects, specified in parentheses in the component entry.
-A character can use a component pouch or a spellcasting focus (found in chapter 5) in place of the components specified for a spell.
+A character can use a Component Pouch or a spellcasting focus (found in chapter 5) in place of the components specified for a spell.
 But if a cost is indicated for a component, a character must have that specific component before he or she can cast the spell.

 If a spell states that a material component is consumed by the spell, the caster must provide this component for each casting of the spell.